What should you look for when hiring a copywriter?

 Pick Someone Whose Writing Style Matches Your Brand

-Back in the day, general copywriters were hired to write about anything – whether they understood the market or not.
+Back in the day, copywriters were hired to write about anything – whether they understood the market or not.
 Because back then, the competition was less fierce.
-Basically, if your product was in front of the right people, the effort to convince and convert didn’t have to be as hard as it is today.
+If your product was in front of the right people, the effort to convince and convert didn’t have to be as hard as it is today.

-That is why today, copywriters – while they do not necessarily need to understand every aspect of the market – they need to know at least the benefits and features of your offer.
+That is why today, copywriters – while they do not necessarily need to understand every aspect of a market – they need to know at least the benefits and features of your offer.
 As well as what separates you from the rest of the market.
-Thus, the
+Thus, the basic knowledge of your industry must be required.

 Go through the work samples and see if you can envision that writing placed onto your offers and be as beneficial to your brand as they should.